di-marko/pygame/docs/reST/ref/color.rst

       Returns a Color which is a linear interpolation between self and the given Color in RGBA space.
 The second parameter determines how far between self and other the result is going to be.
-      It must be a value between 0 and 1 where 0 means self and 1 means other will be returned.
+      It must be a value between 0 and 1, where 0 corresponds to 'self' and 1 corresponds to 'other'.

       .. versionadded:: 2.0.1